 As well as the ISOSTS specification, ISO provide XSLT stylesheets that convert an

 They can also be used to publish an online version of a standard.

 Publish, we were able to extend the XSLT stylesheets to provide some redline functionality

-in ISOSTS as either block-level or inline elements and then extending the output templates to wrap
+in ISOSTS as either block-level or inline elements and then extending the output templates

-deltaV2 attribute where it was ‘A’ or ‘B’.
+the intermediate result’s deltaV2 attribute where it was ‘A’ or ‘B’.
 These classes were then styled using CSS to highlight

 with a green background.

 templates in the original XSLT but the final result was a useful rendering of redlining

 The following figures show an excerpt from each of the different types of redline

 the intermediate delta file using our XSLT extension to the ISO stylesheets.
 Unfortunately,

 were not available for the HTML output at the time of writing.

 with more and more documents being stored as XML, it is important to provide tools

 As we have demonstrated, there are many subtle areas to consider when looking at XML

 change representation and many of the problems we have encountered could have been

 This case study shows that the problems arising during comparison of structured content

 storage should not be reluctant to do so based on any of issues seen here.

 of content to multiple published formats.
 This case study has shown that the production

 documents in both PDF and XHTML.
 This intermediate file can quite easily be further

 select the types of change which should be highlighted and those which should be ignored.